A General Theory of the Stochastic Linear Bandit and Its Applications: Examples of ROFUL and Sieved Greedy

-Therefore, we call the algorithm Sieved-Greedy (SG).
-When $\SieveRate=1$, this algorithm is identical to OFUL and $\SieveRate=0$ leads to greedy algorithm. \cref{alg:sg} shows the pseudocode for SG and \cref{fig:sg} is an illustration of how SG works.
+Therefore, we call the algorithm sieved greedy (SG).
+When $\SieveRate=1$, this algorithm is identical to OFUL and $\SieveRate=0$ leads to the greedy algorithm. \cref{alg:sg} shows the pseudocode for SG and \cref{fig:sg} is an illustration of how SG works.

 We show that this algorithm is also an instance of ROFUL.
-We do so by introducing the following worth function
+To do so, we introduce the following worth function:

-We need to show that ROFUL algorithm with this worth function chooses the same action as SG.
+We need to show that the ROFUL algorithm with this worth function chooses the same action as SG.
 Notice that

-Next, the reasonableness is evident from the definition of $\Worth_t(\cdot)$.
+Next, the reasonableness of the worth function is evident from the definition of $\Worth_t(\cdot)$.
 For the optimism, note that